intentor/anlog/README.md

 - *Enums*: use `ToString()`.
 E.g.: `key=Value`
 - *Arrays* and *IEnumerable*: writes the items between `[]` separated by comma.
 E.g.: `key=[11.1,24.2,69.3,666.4]`
 - *Classes* with fields and/or properties: writes the fields/properties as key/value pairs between `{}`.
 E.g.: `{field=24 property=666.11}`

-#### Settings

-- *culture*: culture to be used.
-The default is `CultureInfo.InvariantCulture`.
-- *dateTimeFormat*: date/time log format.
-The default format is "yyyy-MM-dd HH:mm:ss.fff".

 ## Minimum log level